Lucas-thullier/art_gallery/README.md

  Gallery 🎨
 </h1>

+## ⚠️ This project is under development ⚠️

 <h2 align="center">
 Gallery is a place where you can explore throught wikidata-registered paintings (and that's much paintings)
 </h2>